HugoCornelis/userdocs/tutorial-networks/tutorial-networks.rst

 for storing the connection information could be avoided for subsequent runs that use the same connections, but different cell model parameters.
-Often, much of the "tuning" of a network model involves modifying the synchan model conductance G_MAX its time constants.
-This feature has not yet been implemented in the G-shell simulations.
+Often, much of the "tuning" of a network model involves modifying the synchan model conductance G_MAX or its time constants.
+This feature has not yet been implemented in the G-shell simulation examples.

 The behavior of the 2x2 network can be understood by plotting the membrane potenial of the four cells with 'g3plot'.
 In order to visualize the